enijkamp/jekyll-now/_posts/2011-10-26-avoid-try-catch.md

 ---
 layout: post
-title: "How to avoid try/catch blocks"
+title: "How to avoid try/catch blocks in Scala"
 ---

 As I'm running low on time these days, but want to keep the steady flow of Scala buzz alive, here's another simple trick.
 Dealing with Java I/O you probably know the unavoidable burden of exception handling: